 2medium apples, cored and chopped

 1 (25 7/16-ounce) bottle sparkling apple cider, or plain seltzer

 Layer half of the orange, lemon, lime slices, and chopped apples in the bottom of a 4-quart glass pitcher.
 Repeat with the remaining fruit to create a second layer.

 Pour in the grape juices, orange, lemon, and lime juices.
 Use a long spoon or sturdy skewer to gently stir it until well mixed.
-Cover with a lid or plastic film, and chill in the fridge for at least 4 hours, or overnight.
+Cover and chill for at least 4 hours or overnight.

 When ready to serve, add the sparkling cider to the pitcher.
 Stir gently to stir.
 Serve over ice.